-Thank you for your interest in a mobility, hearing or facility dog.
+Thank you for your interest in a mobility, hearing, or facility dog.
+Independence shouldn’t be limited to those who look or live a certain way.
+Disability reaches all ages, races, classes, and backgrounds and Duo Dogs will too.
 Currently, we use Labrador and Golden Retrievers because of their excellent disposition and willingness to perform the tasks necessary of a working dog.
 We do not train personal dogs to be Assistance Dogs.

 Due to the specialized nature of Duo Dog’s training program we are limited in the type of Assistance Dogs we are able to place.

-- Duo Dogs does not train Guide Dogs for individuals who are blind.
+- Duo Dogs does not train Guide Dogs for individuals who are blind or visually impaired.

 - Duo Dogs does not train Medical Alert service dogs and are unable to act as a Medical Alert dog.
 They are not trained to notify their human partners or caregivers of a migraine, seizure, diabetic emergency or any other kind of medical emergency.